diamondburned/lgsm-cp/README.md

 (`gameserver-user` is your gameserver username, `/home/gameserver-user/gameserver` is the LinuxGSM location, `gameserver` is the type of gameserver and `webserver-root` is the webserver root)

-For authentication method, please use Apache/NGINX basic authentication methods for now: https://www.digitalocean.com/community/tutorials/how-to-set-up-basic-http-authentication-with-nginx-on-ubuntu-14-04

 ### Mini-wiki
-- The "LGSM User" box is obviously for the user the LinuxGSM script is running on.
-- The "Game" box is for gameserver script names, such as `tf2server` or `csgoserver`.
+- Before trying out the Webpanel, PLEASE edit the `config.php` file.
+- The login method is already implemented.
+To change the password, run `echo -n "PASSWORD HERE" | sha1sum` under Linux and copy the password to `config.php`.
+The default password is `admin`.
-- While running commands such as Update or Monitor, if the PHP load is loading for more than one minute, chances are it's still running stuff.
+- While running commands such as Monitor, if the PHP load is loading for more than one minute, chances are it's still running stuff.
 Do NOT close the page (please I don't know what will happen, you might screw up your server).
 - Console outputs are actually reversed (`tac`) so the latest is at the top.
 - Two gameservers in one user guide:
 	- For the LGSM User box, put in the gameserver user as usual